What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

 Jameos del Agua belongs to the system of caves and underground galleries resulting from volcanic eruptions that took place more than 3000 years ago, including the previously presented Cueva de los Verdes.
 T

 he term Jameos is the Spanish name that determines the volcanic galleries that start from La Cueva de los Verdes and go to the sea.

 César Manrique, the famous painter, sculptor, and architect from Lanzarote took advantage of this incredible natural phenomenon to adapt it and make it a place to visit.

 First, you will climb a winding staircase to the first volcanic bubble called Jameo Grande which is almost 100 meters high and 30 meters wide.

 Pass the interior lake and you will reach an exotic garden with a large and stunning swimming pool.
-Continue your visit in the huge auditorium where concert are held from time to time.
+Continue your visit in the huge auditorium where concerts are held from time to time.

 This place is breathtaking.
 There are no words to describe its beauty.
 Jameos del Agua is in our top 5 places to see in Lanzarote.